egzonpllana/SwiftAndMathematicalChallenges/GaugeViewXK/ReadMe.md

 2. Drawing the Gauge and Labels:
     -   Why It's Challenging: Drawing the gauge involves creating a precise arc that represents the range of values.
 Additionally, positioning the labels accurately along this arc requires calculating their angles and positions correctly.
 The challenge is to ensure that the labels are evenly spaced and correctly aligned with the gauge.
     -   How We Did It: We used trigonometry to calculate the positions of the labels along the gauge's arc.
 By converting angles to radians and using sine and cosine functions, we determined the (x, y) coordinates for each label.
-This ensured that the labels are evenly distributed and aligned with the corresponding values on the gauge.
+This ensured that the labels were evenly distributed and aligned with the corresponding values on the gauge.
 We also utilized CAShapeLayer and CAGradientLayer to draw the gauge and apply the appropriate colors or gradients.

 ## What is a Display Link?
 CADisplayLink is a timer object that allows your app to synchronize its drawing to the refresh rate of the display.
 It ensures smooth animations by calling a method at the display's refresh rate.